Laxe

 Archaeological heritage

-As it happens in all the Costa da Morte, you can find a lot of prehistoric cultural manifestations and pre-Roman castrexa culture.
-We refer to the Petroglyphs of Pedra Xestosa, the dolmens of Fornela dos Mouros and Forno de Vales and the Castro de Castelo.
+As with the rest of Costa da Morte, there are many prehistoric and pre-Roman castrexa cultural sites.
+Highlights include the Petroglyphs of Pedra Xestosa, the dolmens of Fornela dos Mouros and Forno de Vales, and the Castro de Castelo.

 Lighthouse of Laxe

-A simple 1920’s construction that in 1995 was converted from a beacon to a lighthouse.
-It is about 11 meters long and its light reaches 22 nautical miles.
-Very similar to other lighthouses in the area, such as Roncudo or Muxía.
+A simple construction from 1920 that in 1995 was converted from a beacon to a lighthouse.
+It stands about 11 meters high with a light that reaches 22 nautical miles.
+Its design is very similar to other local lighthouses, such as those in Roncudo or Muxía.

 Lighthouse of Laxe